Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Results

-Because determining the precise number of graphene layers is a crucial first step in identifying RG without stacking faults, we describe this step in detail below.
-This step is particularly important, as certain stacking faults can exhibit electronic Raman scattering (ERS) peaks that closely resemble those of thinner, perfectly stacked RG slabs.
-For instance, the ERS peak of the ABCAC pentalayer structure resembles, but does not exactly match, that of the trilayer ABC stacking~\cite{McEllistrim2023-op}.
-This similarity becomes more significant in thicker samples, where the variation in ERS peak energies with each additional graphene layer in a flawless rhombohedral slab becomes progressively smaller~\cite{McEllistrim2023-op}.
-The layer number can be easily determined by optical contrast~\cite{Blake2007-kg,Uslu2023-zs}, in the case of 3-6 layers.
+Although the 2D peak shape converges with large $N$, its integrated intensity ratio should be used as a first tool to rapidly screen graphite flakes for RG containing flakes.
+Furthermore, determining the precise number of graphene layers in the flake is a crucial step in identifying RG without stacking faults, therefore we describe this step in detail below.
+The layer number can be easily determined by optical contrast~\cite{Blake2007-kg,Uslu2023-zs}, in the case of <10 layers.
 For thicker samples atomic force microscopy (AFM) can be used, provided care is taken during the measurement, to counter any anomalous height signal stemming from the difference in properties of the graphite and substrate~\cite{Nemes-Incze2008-la}.
-Fig.~\ref{fig:id}a-c illustrates the thickness measurement of a graphite flake exfoliated onto a Si substrate with 90 nm of SiO$_2$, where a graphene layer slightly extends near the top in the optical microscopy image (Fig.~\ref{fig:id}a).
+Fig.~\ref{fig:id}a-c illustrates the thickness measurement of a graphite flake exfoliated onto a Si / SiO$_2$ substrate, where a graphene layer slightly extends near the top in the optical microscopy image (Fig.~\ref{fig:id}a).
 For accurate height measurement using dynamic atomic force microscopy (AFM) methods, it is essential to measure the flake's thickness relative to this bottom graphene layer, or in an area where the flake folds back onto itself~\cite{Nemes-Incze2008-la}.
 Raman spectroscopy confirms that the protruding graphene is indeed a single layer.
 The well-known height anomaly in dynamic (tapping mode) AFM images~\cite{Nemes-Incze2008-la} is evident in Fig.~\ref{fig:id}b.
 Here, the graphene layer's height, relative to the SiO$_2$ substrate, registers at 1.15 nm instead of the expected 0.33 nm.
 Conversely, the single-layer step in the middle of the flake is accurately measured, aligning with the van der Waals distance of graphite, as illustrated in Fig.~\ref{fig:id}c.
 Therefore, when measured relative to the bottom graphene layer, the flake's thickness is determined to be 2.32 nm, corresponding to seven graphene layers.
 Including the bottom layer, our flake comprises regions with eight and seven layers, respectively.
+The layer number is also reproduced from optical contrast measurements of the layer thickness.